Fiji was everything we expected and more. Crystal clear aquamarine water, white sandy beaches, amazing sunsets, beautiful islands.

-Plantation Island Resort is a resort on a budget, so it was nothing fancy, but it was the beautiful setting and the plethora of water activities that made us choose this place.
+Plantation Island Resort is a budget resort, so it was nothing fancy.
+But it was its beautiful setting and its numerous water activities that made us choose this place.
 We stayed in a studio room in a small cottage with views of the beach.
 Once again, putting our money into activities rather than accommodations, we traded a stay in a one or two bedroom apartment for surfing lessons and chartered boat excursions.
 From our room we had a view of the beach and the sunsets, and these sunsets are some of the most beautiful we have ever seen.

 So, what is there to do for an active family in Fiji?
 The list of options is endless.